The Majesty of God

-He washed his face and then went back out to the dining hall and ordered dinner to be served.
-The servants then ushered the brothers to their positions at the table that had been set aside for them, and they were all amazed at how the servants seated them according to their age, as if they knew what order they had been born in, though that was impossible, except in Benjamin's case, as some of the younger ones looked older than the older brothers or the same age.
+He washed his face, had his cosmetics reapplied, and then went back out to the dining hall and ordered dinner to be served.
+The servants then ushered the brothers to their positions at the table that was set aside for them, and they were all amazed at how the servants seated them according to their age, as if they knew what order they were born in, though that was impossible, except in Benjamin's case, as some of the younger ones looked older than the older brothers or the same age.

 Their hearts nearly failed them with shock.
 The older ones could not fathom why Benjamin would put them all at risk for this trinket, for he surely did not really believe that God would allow him, one who was of the tribe that was set apart for God, to prosper by using this thing to foretell the future, or that Father would allow such a thing in their camp, if he learned of it.
 What was he thinking of?
 But they would stand by him because he was their brother.
 Surely, God was against them and was going to see to it that they were punished for what they did to Joseph.

-Joseph was glad to see that his brothers had returned without giving the steward any trouble, though nobody had directly forced them to do so.
+Joseph was glad to see that his brothers returned without giving the steward any trouble, though nobody directly forced them to do so.
 Neither did they let the steward take Benjamin as a slave while they continued on their journey.
-Honesty, willingness to take responsibility and suffer the consequences, brotherly loyalty and compassion were what he had hoped of them.
+Honesty, willingness to take responsibility and suffer the consequences, brotherly loyalty, and compassion were what he had hoped of them.

 He still played his charade for the sake of seeing if it was safe to do his brothers the good that he was eager to do for them.
 He did not want them to be confirmed in their sins, to think that they could do as they pleased, be unrepentant, and still be blessed, and he had a responsibilty to the Egyptians to not put their country at risk by letting evil doers enter as immigrants.
 Joseph magnaminously declared that he would punish only the guilty, that he would keep only the thief as his slave, and let the rest go free.

-He quickly ordered all of his servants to leave, and they scurried from the room.
+He quickly ordered all his servants to leave and they scurried from the room.
 He then said to his brothers, "I am Joseph."
-Then he burst into tears and wailed, releasing the last of his anguish about what they had done to him, and letting it be replaced with relief that they could now be reconciled, and he would be reunited with his beloved father, his younger brother, and other loved ones.
+Then he burst into tears and wailed, releasing the last of his anguish about what they had done to him and letting it be replaced with relief that they could now be reconciled, and he would be reunited with his beloved father, his younger brother, and other loved ones.

 Of them all, Benjamin was the least able to believe it.
-His brothers had all told their father that Joseph was dead, and they had shown their father Joseph's torn and bloody coat that proved he had been devoured by a wolf or a bear or a lion.
+His brothers had all told their father that Joseph was dead, and they showed their father Joseph's torn and bloody coat that proved he was devoured by a wolf or a bear or a lion.
 If Joseph was not dead, then why had his brothers said such a thing?
 Why did they now all look so frightened at hearing that he was alive, rather than elated?
 The answer was too terrible to contemplate.

 Joseph's wails subsided into sobs.
-He looked at his brothers and realized that his wailing had terrified them.
+He looked at his brothers and realized that his wailing terrified them.
 Why else would the Grand Vizier wail, unless they had done him grievous injury?
-They did not know what was in his heart, that he did not mean to do them harm, and that he had also cried with relief.
-If they had believed that he was Joseph, they would have thought that he was crying only for anguish, and that retribution was about to follow.
+They did not know what was in his heart, that he did not mean to do them harm, and that he also cried with relief.
+If they believed that he was Joseph, they thought that he was crying only for anguish, and that retribution was about to follow.

-Joseph put his kilt back in place and patiently explained that it had turned out to be a good thing that they had sold him into Egypt to be a slave.
+Joseph put his kilt back in place and patiently explained that it turned out to be a good thing that he was sold into slavery and ended up in Egypt.
 Benjamin was shocked.
 His brothers had sold Joseph as a slave?
 Long forgotten memories flooded back into Benjamin's mind and started to make sense; shared looks of guilt among his brothers, furious whispering that ceased when he came near, brothers staring into the flames of their campfires at night, gloomy, moody, and tactiturn.
-He had thought their melancholy was a family trait that he had mercifully escaped, being of a rather sunny nature himself.
+He thought their melancholy was a family trait that he had mercifully escaped, being of a rather sunny nature himself.
 Now he realized that all these things pointed to guilty consciences.

-For a moment, he felt a rising rage that his brothers had robbed him of Joseph.
-He had grown up with his own mother's son being only a faint memory.
-He had been told that Joseph had loved him very much and had helped him a lot.
+For a moment, he felt a rising rage that his brothers robbed him of Joseph.
+He grew up with his own mother's son being only a faint memory.
+He was told that Joseph had loved him very much and helped him a lot.
 His childhood was happy; he really could not complain about that.
-His brothers had never given him a hard time and they had even been helpful to him, but he could not help but think what he had missed out on by not having Joseph around.
+His brothers never gave him a hard time and they had even been helpful to him, but he could not help but think what he had missed out on by not having Joseph around.
 The joy of discovering that his brother was alive, though, overwhelmed the negative feelings that troubled him.
 This was a time to rejoice and he would sort those other feelings out later.